Last updated: October 12, 2023

 - Handling booking space as well as the mainline carrier shipping.

 - Arranging payments for transportation between port to port along with other essential charges.

-- Consolidation as well as deconsolidation of containers using 3rd party services or through CFS.
+- Consolidation as well as deconsolidation of containers using third party services or through Container Freight Station (CFS).

-- They arrange cargo movements for international destinations.
+- They arrange cargo movements for domestic and international destinations.